Our Jura visit 2014 - Ardlussa

 I have already mentioned the Port Ellen Angling Club as a great outlet for fishing in the south of Islay and if you add to this the waters under the control of Islay Estates, Dunlossit Estate and Laggan Estate you have more than enough to cater for all your fishing needs.
 Visit my "Links" page to get contact information on all these Clubs and Estates.

 In later years since 2001 we have based ourselves in self catering accommodation in Bowmore High St run by Mr & Mrs MacDonald and this cottage has met our needs very well indeed.
-Great food after a days or nights fishing has always been found at the Ballygrant Inn, Lochside Hotel Bowmore, Bridgend Hotel, White Hart Hotel Port Ellen, Port Charlotte Hotel, Port Askaig Hotel and at the Croft Kitchen in Port Charlotte.
+SInce 2017 we now stay at Loch Indaal View cottage in Bowmore which provides a bit more space.
+Great food after a days or nights fishing has always been found at the Ballygrant Inn, Lochside Hotel Bowmore, Bridgend Hotel, White Hart Hotel Port Ellen, Port Charlotte Hotel, Port Askaig Hotel and at the Yan's Kitchen in Port Charlotte.
 Again see my "Links" page for numbers and websites for those and others.

 In Islay we have found an Island with a great wild trout fishing pedigree but this alone is not what makes it so special.
 The flora and fauna has been wondrous and the awesome variety of landscape and colour simply breathtaking at times.
 The weather too is ever-changing but even on the wildest days we have been able to connect with the wild Islay brown trout.
 We have seen eagles, harriers, choughs, deer, adders, cuckoos indeed all manner of beautiful birds, plants and animals which all contribute to the fishing experience.
 Above all we have met so many wonderful Illeachs and made lifetime friends.
 To my mind they are what make Islay special and the warm welcome we always receive is so unique and worth more than money can buy.